armannorouzi/Predicting-prediction-model-performance/Study-plan-complete.md

 To describe the participants in the database we will report age, sex, diastolic blood pressure (BPD) length of stay (LOS) and discharge location.

 ## Missing data
-To account for missing data in our study we will carry out a complete case analysis because of only missing a few observations (16).
+To account for missing data in our study we will carry out a complete case analysis because of only missing few observations (16).

 ## Statistical methods
 ### Statistical analysis